JoshuaDRose/Odyssey/README.md

 <h3>About</h3>
 <p align="left">
-Ninja adventure is loosely inspired by Zelda, where there are various boss fights and rpg mechanics that can also be found in Ninja Adventure.
+Ninja Adventure is loosely inspired by <a href="https://www.zelda.com/breath-of-the-wild/"><i>Zelda: Breath of the Wild</i></a>, where there are various boss fights and
+RPG mechanics that can also be found in Ninja Adventure.
 The asset pack that is being used in this project can be found below.
-If you'd feel so inclined, please consider contributing to this project through creating pull requests or issues as it greatly helps the development of this project.
+If you'd feel so inclined, please consider contributing to this project through creating pull requests or issues; it greatly helps the development of this project.
 </p>

 <h3>Install</h3>
-It is suggested to use the latest release <a href=https://github.com/JoshuaDRose/Ninja-Adventure/tags>tag</a>
+It is recommended to use the latest release <a href=https://github.com/JoshuaDRose/Ninja-Adventure/tags>tag</a>;
-as the master branch is not always release-ready.
+ the master branch is not always release-ready.
-Please note that some requirements need to be installed.
-This can be done with the following command:
+Also, please note that some requirements need to be installed.

+Install requirements using the python
 ```sh
 python3 -m pip install -r requirements/base.txt
 ```